ioBroker/ioBroker.js-controller/README.md

 **It is strongly recommended to not configure `major` upgrades to be performed automatically, as these do often contain breaking changes and need manual intervention by the user.**

-A successful auto-upgrade will generate a notification in the ioBroker notification system (see [Notification System](#notification-system)).
+A successful as well as a failed auto-upgrade will generate a notification in the ioBroker notification system (see [Notification System](#notification-system)).

 ### Command Line Interface
 **Feature status:** stable